MTs255

 The MTs255 (МЦ255) is a Russian revolver shotgun fed by a 5-round swing-out cylinder.
-It is produced by the TsKIB SOO, Central Design and Research Bureau of Sporting and Hunting Arms.
+It is produced by the TsKIB SOO.

-The MTs255 is unique in that the forearm extends nearly all the way back to the cylinder.
-The shotgun is reloaded in a manner consistent with that of most modern revolvers, by unlocking the cylinder, and swinging it away from the frame to the left and down.
+The MTs255 is unique in having a forearm extending nearly all the way back to the cylinder.
+The shotgun is reloaded in a manner consistent with that of most modern revolvers, by unlocking the cylinder and swinging it away from the frame to the left and down.